model-checking/kani/rfc/src/rfcs/0010-rust-ub-checks.md

 ## User Experience

-A UB check should behave consistently independent on how and where it is implemented.
+A UB check should behave consistently independent of how and where it is implemented.
 The detection of an undefined behavior should impact the status of any assertion that may be reachable from the detected undefined behavior.